object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

         fn: function(node, *fn_children)
             A function to be applied at each node.
-The function should take the node to be visited as its first argument, and the results of visiting its parent as any further arguments.
+The function should take the node to be visited as its first argument, and the results of visiting its children as any further arguments.
         '''

         return fn(tree, *(postvisitor(c, fn) for c in tree.children))